Dualism, Non-Duality and Monism

 Because all institutions attain a certain momentum toward the preservation of their own vested interest.
 And science, and the handmaiden of science which is modern technocratic government, has created a number of cultural institutions with an extreme friction against our intuition of the natural life and knowledge of man with its potential for completion and transcendence.

 What they don’t tell you is, that at the same time that you build this definition of the citizen, you also build the institutions which subvert the the citizen.
 So the citizen is not free to act out and express the wishes of the citizen.
 The citizen is a consumer of ideological models that are sold to the citizen through agencies of mass propaganda.
-So there’s this peculiar playing off of one against the other; and a resulting painful protraction of this final conclusion of self-reflecting history, having the frightening potential to remain a hall of broken mirrors of hauntingly self-imposing quality.
+So there’s this peculiar playing off of one against the other; and this resulting painful protraction of a final conclusion of self-reflecting history, has the frightening potential to remain a hall of broken mirrors of hauntingly self-imposing quality.